 must have a primary key, and that primary key can be composed of zero or more

 columns of that table.
 If you declare a table to be a child of another table,

 the primary key column(s) of the parent table must be the prefix of the primary

 key of the child table.
 This means if a parent table's primary key is composed

 of N columns, the primary key of each of its child tables must also be composed

 of those same N columns, in the same order and starting with the same column.

 Cloud Spanner stores rows in sorted order by primary key values, with child rows inserted between parent rows that share the same primary key prefix.
 This insertion of child rows between parent rows along the primary key dimension is called interleaving, and child tables are also called interleaved tables.
-(See an illustration of interleaved rows in the physical view of schema example 3 below.)
+(See an illustration of interleaved rows in the Creating interleaved tables below.)

-In summary, primary keys in Cloud Spanner allow you to physically co-locate rows of related tables.
+In summary, Cloud Spanner can physically co-locate rows of related tables.
 The schema examples below show what this physical layout looks like.